Office of Energy Efficiency and Renewable Energy, Department of Energy.

 C. Proposed Rulemaking for Energy Efficiency Standards for Distribution Transformers

 The NRA enables DOE to establish an advisory committee or subcommittee if it is determined that the use of the negotiated rulemaking process is in the public interest.
 DOE intends to develop Federal regulations that build on the depth of experience accrued in both the public and private sectors in implementing standards and programs.

 DOE has determined that the regulatory negotiation process will provide for obtaining a diverse array of in-depth input, as well as an opportunity for increased collaborative discussion from both private-sector stakeholders and government officials who are familiar with energy efficiency of distribution transformers.
 In July of 2011, DOE initiated the convening stage of the negotiated rulemaking process to identify and interview appropriate public- and private-sector stakeholders.
 DOE retained an expert convener to contact parties potentially affected by energy efficiency standards for distribution transformers to determine whether stakeholders are interested in participating in a negotiated rulemaking process and whether they believe stakeholder issues can be addressed and resolved through a regulatory negotiation.
-Following an evaluation of initial stakeholder interest and input, the independent convener determined that there is sufficient enthusiasm among stakeholders to support a negotiated rulemaking process and that there is a reasonably good chance of successfully reaching a consensus agreement among stakeholders on the rule.
+Following an evaluation of initial stakeholder interest and input, the independent convener determined that there is sufficient enthusiasm Start Printed Page 45473among stakeholders to support a negotiated rulemaking process and that there is a reasonably good chance of successfully reaching a consensus agreement among stakeholders on the rule.

 D. Department Commitment